Holiday Let or Buy-to-Let in Aberdeenshire: What the Numbers Show

 How available nights are determined

 Available nights default to 330 per year, reflecting an active operator with minimal blocked time.
-Where local regulations cap whole-home short-term lets (for example London at 90 nights, New South Wales at 180), the cap is applied.
+Where local regulations cap whole-home short-term lets (for example London at 90 nights and Edinburgh under the city-wide control area), the cap is applied.
 In markets where short-term rental requires owner-occupancy or is otherwise prohibited for investment properties, available nights drop to zero.

 How occupancy is measured